cerfortrpt/myvaultcli/README.md

 - - Using Vault as a CA makes rotation and role mapping easy
 - Minimal Attack Surface
 - - Vault auth over Mutual TLS
-- -Tight identity binding to device + user
+- - Tight identity binding to device + user
-- -Auth wrapper (will be) signed as a binary, minimizing tampering risk ->Control over the entire trust chain
+- - Auth wrapper (will be) signed as a binary, minimizing tampering risk ->Control over the entire trust chain

 ## Next steps: